zhousarah/azure-compute-docs/articles/container-instances/NGroups/container-instances-rolling-update.md

 Please see ACI’s [limitations](../container-instances-update.md) w.r.t updating CGs.
 Also, please see here for [properties](../container-instances-update.md) on CGs that require a delete (versus an update).

-### Replace rolling update
+### Replace Rolling Update
 With replace RU, when we update the reference to *cgprofile2* and issue an UPDATE NGroups command, "*new CGs*" are created with *cgprofile2*.
 Existing CGs with *cgprofile1* are deleted.
 This creation and deletion happen in small batches (and not all at once).
-This ensures that there is a minimal impact on our workload since only a small percentage of CGs are impacted during the update.
+This ensures that there is a minimal impact on our workload since only a small percentage of CGs is impacted during the update.

 Like in-place RU, we can configure the batch size and other related rolling update mode settings with the NGroups API.